andrewcho-dev/opsconductor-ng/.zencoder/rules/opsconductor-standards.md

 ## 🏗️ Architecture Overview

-OpsConductor is a microservices-based Windows management system with:
+OpsConductor is a comprehensive microservices-based automation platform with:
-- **8 independent services** with clear separation of concerns
+- **10 independent microservices** with clear separation of concerns
-- **Shared utility modules** to prevent code duplication
+- **Shared utility modules** to prevent code duplication and ensure consistency
 - **Standardized error handling** with custom error classes
-- **PostgreSQL database** with shared connection patterns
+- **PostgreSQL 16 database** with shared connection patterns and comprehensive schema
-- **FastAPI framework** for all backend services
+- **FastAPI framework** for all backend services with structured logging
-- **React TypeScript** frontend with responsive design
+- **React TypeScript** frontend with responsive design and advanced UI features
+- **RabbitMQ message queue** for asynchronous job execution
+- **Multi-platform support** for Windows (WinRM) and Linux (SSH) automation
+- **Enterprise security** with AES-GCM encryption and JWT authentication

 ## 📁 Project Structure